Marie Zielcke

 Marie Zielcke (born 3 February 1979 in Cologne) is a German film, television and stage actress.

+Career

-Mika Kaurismäki who directed Zielcke in the 2000 film Highway Society, introduced her to actor Henry Thomas in Berlin.
+Mika Kaurismäki, who directed Zielcke in the 2000 film Highway Society, introduced her to actor Henry Thomas in Berlin.
 Zielcke and Thomas had a daughter together in 2004, marrying that same year.
 By 2006, Zielcke had started a long-term relationship with actor Christoph Maria Herbst, and Thomas filed for divorce in 2007.
 Zielcke and Herbst remained together until 2009.